 Before you begin, be sure to:

-- Start your vehicle and connect your phone/tablet to your OBDLink adapter.
+• On your phone/tablet, open the OBDLink app and connect to your OBDLink adapter.

-- Tap Get to download diagnostics for your vehicle.
+7. Tap Download to download diagnostics for your vehicle.
 It may take 1-2 minutes to download.

 If your adapter is Connected to the OBDLink app, you may see a notification like the one shown below.

-Tap the back arrow (<) two times to return to the home screen.
+Tap the back arrow (<) three times to return to the home screen.

 Continue with the steps in the next section.